Bladder doesn't work. How does the bladder work?

 Exercise therapy - a variety of exercises aimed at strengthening pelvic muscles.

 Treatment is based on biofeedback.
-The patient with the help of special devices (special sensors are installed that are inserted into the body of the bladder and rectum; the sensors are also connected to the monitor, it displays the volume of the bladder and fixes it contractile activity) observes at what volume of fluid the bladder contracts.
-At this time, the patient must, by volitional efforts, by means of contraction of the pelvic muscles, suppress the urge and restrain the desire to urinate.
+The patient uses special devices (special sensors are installed, which are inserted into the body of the bladder and rectum; the sensors are also connected to a monitor, it displays the volume of the bladder and records it contractile activity) observes at what volume of fluid the bladder contracts.
+At this time, the patient must, through volitional efforts, through contraction of the pelvic muscles, suppress the urge and restrain the desire to urinate.

-3. Surgery used only in severe cases (denervation of the bladder, intestinal plastic to divert urine into the intestine, stimulation of the sacral nerve).
+3. Surgical treatment used only in severe cases (bladder denervation, intestinal plastic surgery to divert urine into the intestines, stimulation of the sacral nerve).

 Complications of GPM

-An overactive bladder impairs the patient's quality of life.
-The patient develops mental disorders: depression, sleep disorders, constant anxiety.
-Social maladaptation also occurs - a person partially or completely loses the ability to adapt to conditions environment.
+An overactive bladder affects the patient's quality of life.
+The patient develops mental disorders: depression, sleep disorders, constant worry.
+Social maladjustment also occurs - a person partially or completely loses the ability to adapt to conditions environment.

 Prevention

-1. Visiting a urologist for the purpose preventive examination once a year (delivery necessary analyzes, conducting an ultrasound of the bladder if necessary, etc.).
+1. Visiting a urologist for the purpose preventive examination once a year (delivery necessary tests, performing an ultrasound of the bladder if necessary, etc.).

-2. There is no need to postpone a visit to the doctor if symptoms of urination disorders appear.
+2. There is no need to postpone a visit to the doctor if symptoms of urination problems appear.

-3. It is important to pay attention to the frequency of urination, the development of urge, the quality of the stream, if there are neurological diseases.
+3. It is important to pay attention to the frequency of urination, the development of urge, and the quality of the stream if there are neurological diseases.

-Also, as a preventive measure, you can perform Kegel exercises that will help strengthen the muscles of the bladder.
+Also, for preventive purposes, you can perform Kegel exercises, which will help strengthen the bladder muscles.

-1. First you need to tighten the muscles, as when holding urination, slowly count to three and relax.
+1. First you need to tense your muscles, as when holding urination, slowly count to three and relax.

-2. Then tighten and relax the muscles - it is important to try to do it as quickly as possible.
+2. Then tense and relax the muscles - it is important to try to do this as quickly as possible.

-3. Women need to push down (as in childbirth or stool, but not as hard); men to push, as in stool or urination.
+3. Women need to push down (as during childbirth or bowel movements, but not as hard); for men to strain, as when passing stool or urination.

 Frequent urination has a very negative impact on all areas of life.
-To avoid development psychological problems, it is necessary to seek help from a specialist in time.
+To avoid development psychological problems, you need to seek help from a specialist in time.

 The bladder is one of the organs of the human urinary system.
-Inflammatory processes often occur in the bladder various etiologies.
-In order to timely detect and start effective treatment diseases, you need to know where the organ is located, what are its main functions and what pathologies can cover the bladder.
+Inflammatory processes often occur in the bladder of various etiologies.
+To promptly detect and begin effective treatment diseases, you need to know where the organ is located, what its main functions are and what pathologies can affect the bladder.

-The bladder is considered an unpaired organ located in the pelvis in the lower abdomen, right behind the pubic bone.
-In the male and female half, the organ is arranged almost the same, there are only small features in its structure.
-The body has a very elastic structure due to which, when filled with urine, the bladder tends to stretch.
+The bladder is considered an unpaired organ located in the pelvis in the lower abdomen, just behind the pubic bone.
+In the male and female half, the organ is structured almost identically, there are only small features in its structure.
+The organ has a very elastic structure, due to which, when filled with urine, the bladder tends to stretch.

 • body- the main widest part of the bubble.
-It stretches well, thanks to the elastic fibers and the folded structure of the mucous membrane;
+Stretches well, thanks to elastic fibers and the folded structure of the mucous membrane;

 • tops- having a pointed shape and adjacent to the anterior wall of the abdomen.
 The apex can be felt if the bladder is completely filled with urine;

-• necks- lying between the urethra and the bottom of the organ.
+• cervix- lying between the urethra and the bottom of the organ.
 In appearance, the neck of the bubble resembles a funnel;

-The bladder is made up of muscle tissue appearance it looks like a bag.
-It connects to the kidneys with the help of two tubes (ureters), through which urine flows from the kidneys to the bladder.
-Urine is excreted through the urethra (a hollow tube attached to the bottom of the organ).
-With the help of fibrous cords, the bubble is fixed on the wall of the small pelvis and to neighboring organs.
+The bladder is made up of muscle tissue appearance it resembles a bag.
+It is connected to the kidneys by two tubes (ureters), through which urine flows from the kidneys to the bladder.
+Urine is expelled through the urethra (a hollow tube attached to the bottom of the organ).
+With the help of fibrous cords, the bladder is fixed to the wall of the pelvis and to neighboring organs.

 In newborn babies, the bladder is located in abdominal cavity, only by the 4th month of life the organ descends to its permanent place in the small pelvis.